NigamKatta/GitbubPages/README.md

 I'm currently pursuing my Master's degree in Robotics at Georgia Tech, starting from Fall 2023.
 My research focuses on using deep learning and computer vision techniques for enhancing the perception of autonomous vehicles.

-Prior to my Master's, I worked as a Software Engineer at Multicoreware Inc, contributing to autonomous and automotive projects.
+Before my Master's, I worked as a Software Engineer at Multicoreware Inc, contributing to autonomous and automotive projects.
 This experience enriched my skills in software development for autonomous systems.

 My journey in robotics began during my undergraduate studies at Amrita University, majoring in Electronics and Communications.
 I spent three years as a student researcher at Humanitarian Technology Labs (HuT Labs), working on diverse robotics projects, publishing research, and competing in challenges.